mmorton16/px-file-upload/README.md

 ## Overview

-Px-File-Upload is a Predix UI component
+Px-File-Upload is a Predix UI component that provides users the ability to upload one or more files, whether as part of a larger form, or as a standalone component.

 ## Usage